Yuri Njathi

 A Milestone for Kenyan Research

-• New Server Specs: Four servers, each equipped with 2 NVIDIA A30 GPU cards, 1.5 TB of storage, 380 GB of RAM, and 96 virtual CPUs.
+• The New Guard: Four high-octane servers, each equipped with dual NVIDIA A30 GPU cards, 1.5 TB of storage, 380 GB of RAM and 96 virtual CPUs.

 "Today’s milestone represents far more than a technology upgrade.
 It signals a shift from aspiration to infrastructure and from infrastructure to sovereignty." — Prof. Shaukat Abdulrazak, Principal Secretary, State Department for Science, Research and Innovation.